DiddiLeija/diddi-and-the-bugs/guide.md

 _New in version 2.0.0._

+Wait...?
+Where did this giant monster came from...?

 This strange but giant enemy **only appears once**.
-It can move even faster than the bullets, but also move slowly.
-It uses 16x16 pixels (normal enemies have 8x8 pixels).
+It can move even faster than the bullets, but also move slowly... it's a randomness thing.
+It uses 16x16 pixels, so it's bigger than everything else in the game (normal enemies and the spacecraft use 8x8 pixels or less!).

 If destroyed, the Monster will leave **1000 extra points**!
 However, if it crosses the screen without being defeated, it won't appear again and won't leave any points.
+You'll have to start again for a chance to destroy it.

-[^1]: Does not apply in the main menu interface.
+[^1]: This function does not apply in the main menu interface.
+[^2]: Unfortunately, this is totally true.